thelastpickle/cassandra-reaper/src/docs/content/docs/download/docker.md

 docker-compose run nodetool status
 ```

+You can alternatively attach directly to the Cassandra container and run `nodetool status` from within it.

+First, find the Cassandra container with `docker ps | grep cassandra`.

+Then attach to the container with `docker exec -it <container-id> /bin/bash`.

+Now that you have a bash shell in the container, you can run `nodetool -u reaperUser -pwf /etc/cassandra/jmxremote.password`.

 Once the Cassandra node is online and accepting CQL connections, create the required `reaper_db` Cassandra keyspace to allow Reaper to save its cluster and scheduling data.

 By default, the `reaper_db` keyspace is created using a replication factor of 1.
 To change this replication factor, provide the intended replication factor as an optional argument: